-John Bennett, Founder and Chair of Capital Development Services, was the national Finance Director for the Jim Hunt for U.S. Senate campaign when then Governor Hunt ran against Jesse Helms in the 1980s.
-Having led fundraising for previous Hunt gubernatorial campaigns, Bennett had a natural interest in the fundraising field, and launched Bennett & Associates in December, 1984.
-Chartered by Phil Carlton, Supreme Court Chief Justice, the company briefly focused on political fundraising in North Carolina.
-Bennett & Associates was retained by the National Democratic Campaign Committee to develop fundraising plans for gubernatorial, senatorial and congressional candidates across the country.
+John Bennett, Founder and Chair of Capital Development Services, was the national Finance Director for the Jim Hunt for U.S. Senate North Carolina campaign when then Governor Hunt ran against the late U.S. Senator Jesse Helms in the 1980s.
+Having led fundraising for previous Hunt gubernatorial campaigns, Bennett had a natural interest in the fundraising field, and launched Bennett & Associates in December 1984.
+The company briefly focused on political fundraising and was retained by the National Democratic Campaign Committee to develop fundraising plans for candidates across the country.
 The company began a rapid growth in national clients, building strong and lasting relationships along the way.

-In 1986 the company shifted its scope beyond the political fundraising realm and changed its name to Capital Consortium.
-Beth Briggs was hired as the Director of Fundraising and the focus of the company has been on nonprofit organizations ever since, with the N.C.
-Olympic Festival of 1986 as the company's first nonprofit client.
+In 1986 the company shifted its scope away from political fundraising realm, changing the name to Capital Consortium to focus exclusively on the nonprofit sector.
+The successful N.C.
+Olympic Festival of 1986 was the company's first nonprofit client.

-With Allan Burrows becoming the President of Capital Development Services, and consequently taking on more of the company's marketing and management responsibilities Burrows and Bennett recognized the need to add a professional business manager to assume responsibility for client services.
-Ann Bennett-Phillips, John Bennett's sister, was hired as the Vice President of Capital Development Services in 2006, and now joins Allan and John to comprise the three partners of the firm's management team.
+With Allan Burrows becoming the President of Capital Development Services, and consequently taking on more of the company's marketing and management responsibilities Burrows and Bennett recognized the need to add a professional business manager to assume responsibility for all client services.
+Ann Bennett-Phillips, John Bennett's sister, was hired as the Vice President of Capital Development Services in 2006 after a successful banking career at First Citizens Bank, and now joins Allan and John to comprise the three partners of the firm's management team.

 From its first office of two people established in 1984 in Raleigh to its current headquarters located in downtown Winston-Salem, housing a full array of professional staff, Capital Development Services continues to build on its decades of knowledge and experience by serving the nonprofit community with comprehensive fundraising counsel and executive search services.
-"We are proud of 30-year history and the many hundreds of nonprofit clients we have successfully served," said John Bennett.
+"We are proud of our more than 30-year history and the many hundreds of nonprofit clients we have successfully served," said Allan Burrows.